 Digital Sovereignty: From Resolution to Infrastructure

-The National Congress of American Indians has passed resolution NC-24-008 defining digital sovereignty as "the exercise of sovereign authority over physical and virtual network infrastructure and the intangible virtual digital jurisdictional aspects of the acquisition, storage, transmission, access and use of data."
-(Gricnews) That resolution describes an aspiration.
-The gap between that aspiration and current reality is measured in servers.
-Specifically, in who owns them.
+The gap between that resolution and where things really stand gets measured in servers, and in who's holding the keys to them.
 In June 2024, NCAI and Arizona State University's American Indian Policy Institute launched the Center for Tribal Digital Sovereignty, the first institution of its kind in the nation dedicated to supporting tribes in developing personalized digital sovereignty plans.
 (NCAI) The Center's founding executive director Dr. Traci Morris has been direct about what digital sovereignty means in practice: it is governance, it is economic, it is self-determination, it is both the information and the physical means by which it transfers.
-You can't have the first without building the second.
-And the physical means are the part that most conversations about tribal AI politely skip.
+You don't get the first without building the second, and the physical means are the half most conversations about tribal AI politely skip.

 Owning the Infrastructure That Runs Your AI

-The answer isn't refusing AI.
-The answer is owning the infrastructure that runs it.
 While it requires a hefty up-front investment, on-premises solutions that feature local servers can be erected on tribal lands and managed directly by a tribal nation or tribally owned entity, a solution that reflects fundamental digital sovereignty principles.
-(Brookings) Small, locally deployed AI models, what the industry calls local inference, can run on sovereign land, process tribal data without transmitting it to corporate servers, and operate completely outside the reach of the CLOUD Act because no U.S.-incorporated technology company ever takes custody of the information.
+(Brookings) Small models running on site, what the industry's calling local inference, sit on sovereign land, work tribal data without shipping it anywhere, and stay outside the CLOUD Act's reach because no U.S.-incorporated technology company ever takes custody of it.
 Tribal sovereign LLMs, meaning small, on-premises language models, can help tribes use AI while keeping their data secure, and they let AI draw on tribal data for an experience tailored to a specific tribe's history and needs.
-(Wipfli LLP) This isn't theoretical.
-The Cherokee Nation has been quietly building toward exactly this model: their communications department spent a year working with a secure, closed-source AI model to build its own knowledge base and cultural branding voice, while keeping tribal values at the center of every implementation decision.
-(Anadisgoi) Cherokee Nation Chief Information Officer Paula Starr has stated plainly that AI must serve the collective good and uphold Cherokee values, and if a tool compromises that, it doesn't belong in their Nation's systems.
+(Wipfli LLP)

 Data Is Kin